byu-cpe/ecen520_student/bram/bram.md

 -->
 ### BRAM FIFO Synthesis

-After verifying that your FIFO works properly, create a makefile rule named `synth_bram_fifo` that synthesizes your FIFO design in the out of context synthesis mode (see the [instructions](../rx_sim/UART_Receiver_sim.md#receiver-synthesis) on how to do this).
+After verifying that your FIFO works properly, create a makefile rule named `synth_bram_fifo` that synthesizes your FIFO design in the out of context synthesis mode.
-Resolve any synthesis errors or warnings before proceeding with the next module.
+This synthesis step should create a .dcp file named `synth_bram_fifo.dcp` and a log file named `synth_bram_fifo.log` Resolve any synthesis errors or warnings before proceeding with the next module.
 Make sure the synthesis log shows that one RAMB36E1 was allocated for your module.
 If you made any changes to your modules to resolve synthesis errors, rerun the testbench to make sure the module operates correctly.